ObolNetwork/obol-docs/docs/int/quickstart/index.md

 :::

 There are two ways to set up a distributed validator and each comes with its own quickstart
-1. [Run a DV cluster as a **group**](./group/index.md), where typically several operators or entities operate the various nodes of the cluster.
-In this setup, the keyshares are created via a trustless DKG, avoiding the full private keys being stored in full anywhere during the process.
+1. [Run a DV cluster as a **group**](./group/index.md), where several operators run the nodes that make up the cluster.
+In this setup, the key shares are created using a distributed key generation process, avoiding the full private keys being stored in full in any one place.
-This approach is this also suited for single entities operating all nodes of a cluster but wishing to create the keyshares in a trustless fashion.
+This approach can also be used by single entities operating all nodes of a cluster but wanting to create the key shares in a trust-minimised fashion.

 2. [Run a DV cluster **alone**](./quickstart-alone.md), where a single operator or entity runs all the nodes of the DV.
-In such a case and depending on the objective, there not necessarily the need to create the keyshares via a trustless DKG.
-Instead the keyshares are created centrally, then distributed securely to the nodes.
+Depending on trust assumptions, there is not necessarily the need to create the key shares via a DKG process.
+Instead the key shares can be created in a centralised manner, and distributed securely to the nodes.